Transcribed from her handwritten notes by Don Beck

-The text transcribed here (revised 2011) from Edith Roller’s notes may have some missing words or lines due to (1) unreadable, poorly xeroxed text or (2) unreadable writing.
+The text transcribed here (revised 2011) from Edith Roller’s notes has some missing words or lines due to (1) unreadable, poorly xeroxed text or (2) unreadable writing.
 Blanks are left in the text for these areas.
 At the end of the journal is a list of persons and groups mentioned in this Journal.

 1 August 1978 – Tuesday